rail-berkeley/manipulator_gym/README.md

 ## Others

 - If you wish to directly wrap the gym env for distributed gym inference, you can directly use agentlace's [action env wrapper](https://github.com/youliangtan/agentlace/blob/main/examples/action_cartpole_env.py)
+- If you wish to save the raw teleop data in pkl format, indicate `--log_type pkl` when running the `teleop.py` script
 - TODO: create util scripts for wandb eval loggings
 - TODO: better interfaces with extend-able sensors and actuators (e.g. camera, bimanual manipulators, etc.)